lawyers and claims

 Who is most likely to suffer from asbestosis?

 Asbestosis is caused exclusively by exposure to and inhalation of asbestos fibres.
 Generally, sufferers of asbestosis have a significant history of asbestos exposure, however they may not be diagnosed until decades after their exposure to asbestos.
 Exposure can occur in people who worked with or in the vicinity of products containing asbestos over a prolonged period or for short but intense periods.
 It is possible to suffer from other asbestos-related conditions at the same time as asbestosis, such as asbestos-related pleural thickening or pleural plaques.

-Maurice Blackburn have lawyers and solicitors in Melbourne, Sydney, Brisbane, Perth, Adelaide, Darwin and throughout Australia.
+We have offices in Melbourne, Sydney, Brisbane, Perth, Adelaide, Darwin and throughout Australia.
 We also represent New Zealand clients who were exposed to Asbestos in Australia.
-Contact us today to find out how we can help you with your Asbestos claim.
+Contact us today to find out how we can help you.
+We also represent New Zealand clients who were exposed to Asbestos in Australia.
+Contact us today to find out how we can help you with your Asbestos personal injury claim.

 All you need to know about Asbestos Litigation